 2103 Patent Examination Process [R-10.2019]

 It is essential that patent applicants obtain a prompt yet complete examination of their applications.
 Under the principles of compact prosecution, each claim should be reviewed for compliance with every statutory requirement for patentability in the initial review of the application, even if one or more claims are found to be deficient with respect to some statutory requirement.
 Thus, examiners should state all reasons and bases for rejecting claims in the first Office action.
 Deficiencies should be explained clearly, particularly when they serve as a basis for a rejection.
-Whenever practicable, USPTO personnel should indicate how rejections may be overcome and how problems may be resolved.
+Whenever practicable, examiners should indicate how rejections may be overcome and how problems may be resolved.
 Where a rejection not based on prior art is proper (lack of adequate written description, enablement, or utility, etc.) such rejection should be stated with a full development of the reasons rather than by a mere conclusion.
 A failure to follow this approach can lead to unnecessary delays in the prosecution of the application.

 Prior to focusing on specific statutory requirements, examiners must begin examination by determining what, precisely, the applicant has invented and is seeking to patent, and how the claims relate to and define that invention.
 Examiners will review the complete specification, including the detailed description of the invention, any specific embodiments that have been disclosed, the claims and any specific, substantial, and credible utilities that have been asserted for the invention.

 After obtaining an understanding of what applicant invented, the examiner will conduct a search of the prior art and determine whether the invention as claimed complies with all statutory requirements.

 A. Identify and Understand Any Utility for the Invention